SFB-ELAINE/OSS-DBSv2/docs/examples/example_benchmark.rst

         }

-The coresponding input file to the old version has the following form:
+The corresponding input file in the old version has the following form:

 .. code-block:: bash